samoseley/ecs171projectspeeddating/README.md

 https://www.kaggle.com/datasets/whenamancodes/speed-dating

 ## Data Exploration
 The columns we are focusing on are: percieved interest, sharedinterestso, sharedinterestpartner, interestscorrelate, attractive, sincere, intelligence, funny, and ambition.
-Of these columns, the ones relating to assessing oneself are skewed low as a result of people overvaluing themselves so we will standardize them and normalize the rest as they are approximately normal.
+Of these columns, the ones relating to assessing oneself are skewed low as a result of people overvaluing themselves we will normalize features and drop columns to evaluate our hypotheses.